rylyk/cloudflare-workshop-2025/README.md

 ## CI/CD with Workers Builds

 This repo is connected to Workers Builds, so every change pushed to the `main` branch will trigger a new build and deploy to Cloudflare.
-- The build step runs `npm ci && npm run build` to ensure dependencies are installed cleanly and the site is compiled.
+- The build step runs `npx opennextjs-cloudflare build` to ensure dependencies are installed cleanly and the site is compiled.
-- The deploy step runs `npx wrangler deploy` to deploy the static site to Cloudflare.
+- The deploy step runs `npx opennextjs-cloudflare deploy` to deploy the static site to Cloudflare.
 - Adding new blog posts will trigger a new build and deploy.
 - For other branches, you can trigger preview deploys to test changes before merging.

-Always test locally with `npm run dev` or `npm run build` before committing, so CI builds stay clean.
+Always test locally with `npm run dev` or `npm run preview` before committing, so CI builds stay clean.

 ## License